Genocs/enterprise-containers/README.md

 # Enterprise level Kubernetes setup

 ![Azure-KEDA](/images/Azure-KEDA.drawio.svg)

 Setup a Kubernetes solution at enterprise level require to take in consideration many topics.

- This repository contains useful tools and procedures your kubernetes cluster.
+ This repository contains useful tools and procedures to setup your Kubernetes cluster.

 ## Introduction

-We can split the setup process into different context:
+The setup process can be spitted into different steps:

-- Bare components
+- Bare setup
+- Security
+- Scaling
 - Monitoring
-- Security

-### Bare components
+### Setup (plus Securing and Scaling)

-Bare components allow to setup Kubernetes cluster tackling the following components:
+During this step we are going to setup Kubernetes cluster tackling the following components:

 - Setup the cluster
 - Secure secrets hiding sensitive data